You are here

 • Educational resources: include written materials, videos, and other media or materials hosted on court webpages with the primary and intentional aim of educating the public about civics and the courts.
 In contrast to civics education programs, civics education resources do not involve interaction between court staff and the member of the public using the resource nor attendance at a physical location (e.g., the courthouse).

 A small portion of civics content arguably belongs to both content categories (e.g., posted materials used in a court’s programs, such as mock trial or historical reenactment scripts).
-This hybrid content has been incorporated within the visualization where possible, but it may not be a perfect fit within either dashboard.
+This hybrid content has been incorporated within the interactive map where possible, but it may not be a perfect fit within either dashboard.

 Educational Resource Content Categories